-${}^{l} https://cha.house.gov/sites/democrats.cha.house.gov/files/InitialReport_HRes756\Section503\Info-ExpirationOfAuthorizationofProgram.pdf.$
+$^{1}\ https://cha.house.gov/sites/democrats.cha.house.gov/files/InitialReport_HRes756\Section503\Info-ExpirationOfAuthorizationofProgram.pdf.$

 There is also a partial list, in the form of a report, provided annually by the CBO.
 This report includes only expired and expiring authorization of appropriation expenditures, not the authorization of the programs themselves.
-The report for fiscal year 2021 is attached.
+The report for fiscal year 2022 is attached.

-We have this item on our backlog of projects and tasks, but, given other priorities that the Committee is aware of, Clerk staff and I are not ready to make recommendations or propose additional work on this matter at this time.
-We will continue to update the Committee about our discussions, findings, and recommendations.
+The staff in Legislative Computer Systems (LCS) have this item on their backlog of projects and tasks, but, given other priorities that the Committee is aware of, I am not making any recommendations or proposing additional work until my team and I have met with you to discuss priorities for the 118th Congress.